We've done the painstaking research to compile a top value sample 1000 US dollar custom PC below to aid your research

 Last but not least, let's cover your trusty PSU for this 1440p gaming PC build.
 EVGA produce some great value for money yet efficient, high-quality and reliable PSUs these days, and the SuperNova G3 Gold-rated model is one of their better quality units that will reliably, efficiently, and conveniently (it's fully modular) power a powerful gaming system like this for years to come.

-As with all our current recommended custom PC builds, 64 bit Windows 10 is what we recommend for the $1500 custom gaming build unless you have a seriously good reason to get another operating system like Linux.
-You have a few options with buying and installing Windows for your new PC:
+As with all our current recommended custom PC builds, 64 bit Windows 10 is what we recommend for the $1000 custom gaming PC.
+If you're getting Linux, you probably wouldn't be reading this section 'cause you know what you're doing.
+You have a few options with buying and installing Windows 10 for a new custom setup: